 To what “alternative to acceptance” was Sgt.
 Mancuso referring, and why was that alternative “dismal, at best”?
 And why was it necessary for the FOP to accept the city’s proposal “to preserve our contractual rights”?

-My guess is that Sgt.
-Mancuso was telling his members that they better get the best deal possible before they lost the right to negotiate over shift schedules entirely.
-And he probably was right.
-I was informed last week that there is no plan to introduce the bill stripping the union of that right at this time – probably because the draft bill had accomplished its purpose of inducing the FOP to soften its hardline stance.
+I was informed last week that there is no plan to introduce the bill at this time.
+The draft bill already had accomplished its purpose of inducing the FOP to soften its hardline stance.

 Why is any of this worth mentioning?
 For only one reason, and that is if it helps to debunk the myth that the Baltimore City Council is powerless to influence the course of events in the Baltimore Police Department.